SandraLettuAnyomi/SandraLettuAnyomi.github.io/_pages/Research.md

 with Rigoberto Lopez and Sandro Steinbach

 **Wind farms and agricultural productivity.** <br>
-with Shinsuke Tanaka, Erik Katovich, Charles Towe, Wei Ren
+with Shinsuke Tanaka, Erik Katovich, Charles Towe, and Wei Ren